 1) It has to be apt.

 Your logo has to be striking because we remember striking things easily.
 Typography, colour and shape are three basic elements of any logo design.
-Combination of three gives you variations.
+A combination of three gives you variations.
 Try them before finalizing, don’t hesitate to choose something unconventional, because unconventional is always striking.
-You can look at logos of your market competitors to understand what works for your kind of businesses.
+You can look at the logos of your market competitors to understand what works for your kind of business.

 Making it striking doesn’t mean it has to be complex.
 Simple is beautiful and powerful.
 Logos of big brands have proven this again and again.
-Look at the logos of Apple, Nike, Microsoft, Pepsi etc. They all use minimal and simple design and mostly one colour.
-It is not necessary to follow them, but bringing simplicity in the logo has another benefit also.
-If it is simple then you can easily incorporate it in any kind of design without any complications.
+Look at the logos of Apple, Nike, Microsoft, Pepsi etc. They all use minimal and simple designs and mostly one colour.
+It is not necessary to follow them, but bringing simplicity to the logo has another benefit also.
+If it is simple then you can easily incorporate it into any kind of design without any complications.